KI-10963/Blog/_posts/2023-01-19-meeting-blog-1.markdown

 ## Programming

-Angel is programming the robot to use the new servos to control the arm
+Angel is programming the robot to use the new servos to control the arm for the cones.